 WILL LESSONS BE LEARNED

-Looking at historical disaster events, organisations such as The Carnegie Endowment for International Peace reported that during the Ebola crisis in West Africa, the Red Cross has since estimated that over $6 million of its assistance was lost to fake customs bills, overbilled supplies, and payments to non-existent workers.
+Looking at historical disaster events, organisations such as The Carnegie Endowment for International Peace reported that during the Ebola crisis in West Africa, the Red Cross estimated that over $6 million of its assistance was lost to fake customs bills, overbilled supplies, and payments to non-existent workers.
 Other international aid and domestic budgets were likely subject to similar leakage.
-Will waste and abuse again threaten citizens’ lives in the global response to the coronavirus pandemic?
+Did waste and abuse again threaten citizens’ lives in the global response to the coronavirus pandemic?

 In addition to the medical support, in its response to business impact governments are providing financial support to business.
 When we consider natural disasters like Hurricane Katrina in the USA, it produced one of the most extraordinary displays of scams, schemes and stupefying bureaucratic bungles in modern history, costing taxpayers up to $2 billion.